edpollitt/edpollitt.github.io/_posts/2016-12-14-festive-csharp-brainteasers.md

 ~~~

-*On the tenth day of Christmas my true love gave to me...*
+*On the twelfth day of Christmas my true love gave to me...*

 **Actually, that's all I can come up with for now.
-I'll come back and complete the list if I think of more.**
+I'll come back and complete the list if I can think of the last one.**